 Understanding the Behavior

-The first step in managing difficult behaviors is understanding their root causes.
+The first step in managing difficult behaviors is taking the time to understand the specific triggers and reactions of challenging dogs.
 Many problematic behaviors stem from fear, anxiety, separation issues, or past traumas.
 Identifying the underlying issue can inform the most appropriate approach and intervention strategies.

 Building Trust